-As at March 31, 2017, Medicenna had 9 full-time employees and two part-time consultants, including two holding PhD degrees, one holding an M.D. and a number of other employees holding M.Sc. and MBA degrees or CPA designations.
-Four of Medicenna's employees reside in the United States.
+As at March 31, 2018, Medicenna had 10 full-time employees and three part-time consultants, including four holding PhD degrees, one holding an M.D. and a number of other employees holding M.Sc. and MBA degrees or CPA designations.